-During the years between childhood and adulthood, the brain's "wiring" becomes more complex and even more efficient, especially in the prefrontal cortex – one of the last areas of the brain to fully mature.
-The prefrontal cortex is responsible for skills such as setting priorities, organizing plans and ideas, forming strategies, controlling impulses, and allocating attention – these are still maturing during adolescence.
+During the years between childhood and adulthood, the brain's "wiring" becomes more complex and even more efficient, especially in the prefrontal cortex—the area responsible for skills such as setting priorities, organizing plans and ideas, forming strategies, controlling impulses, and allocating attention—which are still maturing during adolescence.

-Tips to Make the Most of Student Life and Prepare for the Future:
+Ayurvedic Tips to Boost Brain Power and Make The Most of Student Life

 Get a Good Night's Sleep

 Avoid stimulants such as caffeine, alcohol and nicotine.
 Caffeine, for instance, can stay in the body for up to 12 hours.
-Get to bed by 10 p.m.
-If you have homework or study, wake up early around 6 a.m. and do it then; early morning is the best time to take in new information.
+Get to bed by 10pm If you have homework or study, wake up early around 6 am and do it then; early morning is the best time to study according to Ayurveda.

 Have a cup of Organic Vata Tea, or use some Vata Aroma Oil or Worry Free Aroma Oil (whichever smells best that particular night), to help settle the teen mind and prepare to sleep.
 Two herbal supplements that may help one sleep are Blissful Sleep to support getting to sleep, and Deep Rest, which promotes uninterrupted sleep throughout the night.

-According to Maharishi Ayurveda, there are three equally important aspects to mental performance: Dhi – learning and comprehension; Dhriti – processing and retention of knowledge; and Smriti – memory or recall.
+According to Maharishi AyurVeda, there are three aspects to mental performance: Dhi – learning and comprehension; Dhriti – processing and retention of knowledge; and Smriti – memory or recall.

 Maharishi Amrit Kalash Nectar Paste (MAK4) and Ambrosia Tablets (MAK5) have full-spectrum super-antioxidant power and nourish all the major body systems.
 Amrit Nectar enlivens the body's inner intelligence at a very fundamental level and supports all the following factors: